Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flaxseed (Okay) ✅

-Flaxseed can be an excellent source of fatty acids and amino acids, but only if your dog can easily digest it.
+Flaxseed can be an excellent source of fatty acids and amino acids if your dog can easily digest it.
 There’s nothing wrong with flaxseed or flax blends for fiber and digestive support, but it can be harsh for dogs with sensitive stomachs.
-This ingredient is generally considered safe, so your dog should be fine as long as it can digest flax.
+It is generally considered safe, so your dog should be fine as long as it can digest flax.

 Divider 4